CBGonzalez/SIMDIntro/Readme.md

 The `Count` property of a specific Vector<T> type tells you how many numbers of type T can be handled simultaneously by a vector and allows you to process your data in sizeable chunks.

-The examples below assume a 256 bit vector for simplicity.
+The examples below assume a 256 bit vector for simplicity and brevity.

 ## Retrieving values from Vectors

 ```
 [...]
+//Results in a AVX / AVX 2 system

 double[] doubArray = new double[] { 1, 2, 3, 4, 4, 3, 2, 1, -1, -2, -3, -4, -5 };